tutormatic/Sparky/README.md

 3. **Submit a Pull Request:** Push your changes to your forked repository and submit a pull request to the main Sparky repository.
 Your changes will be reviewed by the maintainers.

+## Installation
+1. Install the dependencies using the command "npm install"
+2. Now you can code in the "Code" folder!

 ## Community

 Join our friendly community on Discord to connect with other Sparky enthusiasts, share ideas, and get help if needed.